London Eye Tickets

 Views from the London Eye| ©Stig Nygaard

-About the 4D interactive experience
+About the interactive 4D experience

-As if seeing the London skyline in motion wasn't enough, inside the London Eye you can watch the 4D Cinema Experience, an interactive short film that takes you on an inspiring journey of discovery through a London that comes to life through multi-sensory special effects, such as wind and fog, during the projection.
+As if seeing the London skyline in motion wasn't enough, inside the London Eye you can watch the 4D Cinema Experience, an interactive short film that takes you on an inspiring journey of discovery through a London that comes to life through multi-sensory special effects, such as wind and fog, during the screening.

 Book tickets for the London Eye

-London Eye opening times
+London Eye opening hours

 How to get to the London Eye